 Con: Length of time to the city depends on traffic.

-If you're going to New York City for the first time, or for the first time in a long time, it is helpful to work with an NYC travel expert.
+If you're planning a trip to New York City it's invaluable to work with an NYC travel expert.
 I will help you navigate the logistics of timing, budget, and travel party dynamics while incorporating your unique needs and interests.
+I can even purchase your tickets and make your reservations.
 Reach out!
-Let's plan your trip together.
+I'm here to help.